 1. (1-2) When a man consecrates certain persons to the LORD with a vow.

 Now the LORD spoke to Moses, saying, “Speak to the children of Israel, and say to them: ‘When a man consecrates by a vow certain persons to the LORD, according to your valuation,

-i.
-For example, a man from the tribe of Judah, in a time of distress, or out of gratitude, or out of a sense of calling, wants to consecrate his son to the LORD.
+ii.
+For example, a man from the tribe of Judah, in a time of distress, out of gratitude, or out of a sense of calling, might want to consecrate his son to the LORD.
 He could not give his son to the service of the tabernacle, because he was not a priestly family.
 So, to consecrate his son, he would follow the procedures in the following verses.

 a.
 If your valuation is of a male from twenty years old up to sixty years old: Persons were assigned a value according to their age and general usefulness to society; especially in an agricultural society, there was a definite sense in which a man between 20 and 50 was more “valuable” than a child one month to five years old.

 |0-4||5 shekels||3 shekels|